 For advice about your personal situation, please speak with your doctor or other healthcare professional.

-- Risk after being vaccinated: The tool shows the reduced risk if you are vaccinated, starting 14 days after the second dose, for the Pfizer or Moderna vaccines. this is when these vaccines should be fully effective.
-The Johnson and Johnson vaccine requires only one dose and is also very effective in preventing severe illness.
+- Risk after being vaccinated: The tool shows the reduced risk if you are vaccinated, starting 14 days after the second dose, for the Pfizer or Moderna vaccines.
+This is when these vaccines should be fully effective.
+The Johnson and Johnson vaccine is less effective in preventing severe illness.

 - Risk if you are vaccinated and were already infected: If you were both already infected and vaccinated, your risk of being infected again, or of having a serious infection, may be lower than from vaccination alone.
-The risk reduction reported in this risk tool does not take into account the additional reduction from being both vaccinated and already infected to know for sure.
+The risk reduction reported in this risk tool does not take into account the additional reduction from being both vaccinated and already infected.

 - Vaccine safety.
-All available evidence is that the Pfizer and Moderna vaccines are highly safe and greatly reduce both your risk and the risk that you will infect other people.
+All available evidence is that the Pfizer and Moderna vaccines are highly safe and greatly reduce both your risk, and the risk that you will infect other people.
 Most side effects are minor.
 There is a small risk, for around 1 in 100,000 persons, of a severe allergic reaction to the shot.
 This is why people who are vaccinated are asked to wait for 15-30 minutes before leaving the vaccination site, so that any allergic reaction can be treated.
-There are other, even smaller risks, including a risk of heart muscle inflammation, seen mostly in young men, which is usually mild and goes away within a few weeks.
+There is also a small risk of heart muscle inflammation, seen mostly in young men, which is usually mild and goes away within a few weeks.
 The risk of heart muscle inflammation (called myocarditis) is greater from COVID infection than from the vaccines.

 For the Johnson & Johnson vaccine, there is a very small risk of developing potentially serious blood clots during the several weeks following vaccination.
-This risk is principally for non-elderly women, and for them is under 1 in 100,000 persons.
+This risk is principally for women age 18-49, and for them is under 1 in 100,000 persons.
 There is also a similar risk, principally for older men, of developing a nerve disorder called Guillain-Barre syndrome, which can cause temporary paralysis.
 These risks, plus lower efficacy for the Johnson & Johnson vaccine, have led the CDC to recommend the Pfizer and Moderna vaccines.